-Any organization that handles the personal data of EU residents or citizens must comply with the GDPR, including companies that are not based in the EU.
+Any organization that handles the personal data of EU residents or citizens must comply with the GDPR(new window), including companies that are not based in the EU.
 Third-party services used by your organization must also be compliant.
 That includes your email provider.
 So, for example, if your company communicates with EU-based customers through email, then your email service provider, regardless of the location of its headquarters or servers, must comply with GDPR.

 How to comply with the GDPR

 It’s useful to think about approaching compliance in three broad steps:

 - Start by identifying the personal data in your organization’s possession.
 Understand where it is, how it is collected, and who has access.